alma-frankenstein/anagramsAndAntigrams/README.md

   * Input: "Cat" and "Act"
   * Output: "They are anagrams"

-* Check whether the inputs are actually words
+* Check whether both inputs are actually words (i.e. that they contain vowels)
-  * Input: "cat" and "123"
+  * Input: "xtt" and "ttx"
   * Output: "They are not anagrams"

 * If the two words aren't anagrams, check whether they're antigrams (no letters match)
   * Input: "up" and "down"
   * Output: "They are anagrams"